Every landscape project should support the vital work of pollinators | Pacific Nurseries

 CA Native Common name | Sticky Monkey

 Mimulus aurantiacus is a flowering, perennial, CA native plant that grows up to 4′.
-It features deep-green, sticky leaves and flowering stems that grow vertically.
-The flowers are showy, tubular at the base and occur commonly in a bright, school-bus orange color.
-There are also varieties that sport white to red flowers.
-Pollinators including bees and hummingbirds just love this plant.
+It features deep green, sticky leaves, and flowering stems that grow vertically.
+The flowers are showy, tubular at the base, and occur commonly in a bright, school-bus orange color.
+Some varieties sport white to red flowers.
 It is drought-tolerant but prefers occasional summer watering to extend the blooming season.
+You can help pollinators thrive—especially bees and hummingbirds—when you add this fantastic native plant to your installation.

 Lupinus